RedCrewOS/open-qr-standard/profiles/core-profile.md

 ## Code Provider Discovery Document

-This section defines properties to be included in the Code Provider discovery document under the *Code Provider Profile URN*
+This section defines properties to be included in the Code Provider discovery document under the *Code Provider Profile URN*.

 The supported discovery properties are: